chaoticgd/wrench/README.md

 	- Pack/unpack everything else as binary files.
 - Level Editor
 	- View unpacked levels.
-	- Move objects and modify their attributes.
+	- Move objects and modify their attributes (including pvars).
 - **New in v0.4!** Memory Card Editor
 	- Only works properly on Deadlocked saves.
 Experimental.
 - Asset System
 	- A system to create, distribute and load mods.
 	- Multiple mods can be loaded at a time.
+- **New in v0.4!** Instance System
+	- A source format for storing object instances.
+	- Use pvar data types from C++ header files (reflection).

 ## Screenshots